LCSW vs. Psychologist: Key Differences Explained

 The supervised hours have to consist of a certain amount of direct one-to-one oversight, but this is a period where you are also expected to start standing up your own clinical skills.
 That means consultation and chart reviews will make up most of the hours.

 In some states, you have to get an intermediate license in order to practice even under supervision.
-Usually holding an MSW is enough to meet requirements for that credential.
+Usually, holding an MSW is enough to meet the requirements for that credential.

 Testing Requirements for LCSW Licensure